gensx-inc/gensx/website/home/_posts/why-react-is-the-best-backend-workflow-engine.md

 I know.
 I would not have guessed a React-like model would be good or maintainable for the backend.
 But I was wrong.
 The Frontend universe runs on this stuff and if you spend any amount of time with it I think you will not be able to imagine life without it.
 It cuts right through the complexity of managing an insane state machine, and gives you a programming model that lets you focus on the end result.

-And the same applies to LLM workflows:
+And the same applies to LLM workflows.

 ### Encapsulation and Modularity